ossimlabs/omar-frontend-tests/README.md

 ### Automated Execution

-The frontend tests are automatically executed using a Jenkins build on https://jenkins.ossim.io - the job name is omar-frontend-tests-dev for the dev branch and omar-frontend-tests-release for the master branch.
+The frontend tests are automatically executed using a Jenkins build on https://jenkins.ossim.io - the job name is omar-frontend-tests-dev for the dev branch and omar-frontend-tests-stage for the master branch.
 The tests run nightly.

 ### Manual Execution